craigmac/neo/README.md

 'neo' was designed around the official Neovim green and blue, translated them first into their closest approximate 256-colour in the [xterm-palette space](https://upload.wikimedia.org/wikipedia/commons/thumb/1/15/Xterm_256color_chart.svg/1404px-Xterm_256color_chart.svg.png).
-This xterm-ified green and blue were then desaturated to be provide a mid-contrast, comforting, eye-soothing palette.
+This xterm-ified green and blue were then desaturated to provide a mid-contrast, comforting palette.

 ## Inspiration and thanks